cryptoChaosDev/mooza_dev/deployment/README.md

 **Files:**
 - `deploy-to-vps.sh` - Bash script to deploy directly on a Linux VPS
 - `deploy-to-vps.ps1` - PowerShell script to deploy from Windows to a VPS
+- `automated-deploy.sh` - Enhanced automated deployment script with better error handling
+- `setup-vps.sh` - Helper script to install and prepare the deployment environment
+- `install-deploy.sh` - Simple installer for the deployment tools

 ### 2. Docker Deployment